 When the ovary has twisted and cut off its own blood supply, rather than resort to removal of the ovary, It may be simply untwisted.
 Studies have shown that this maneuver leads to a return of normal ovarian function.
 In addition, no case of thromboembolism (blood clot) has ever been reported following the detorsion of an adnexa.

 Physical clues to the type of cyst

-It is extremely important for the Gynecologist to either do ultrasound or personally view the actual images.
+It is extremely important for the Gynecologist to either do an ultrasound or personally view the actual images.
 The reason: Many radiologists use the term “complex” to describe all cysts other than totally clear, simple cysts.
-However, many benign ovarian changes are complex, such as dermoid cysts, endometriomas, hemorrhagic cysts and cystadenomas.
-Careful review of the images and, at times, other imaging studies, can help determine the most likely diagnosis.
+However, many benign ovarian changes are complex, such as dermoid cysts, endometriomas, hemorrhagic cysts, and cystadenomas.
+A careful review of the images and, at times, other imaging studies, can help determine the most likely diagnosis.

 Some ovarian cysts (Dermoids) can often be confirmed by limited computed tomography scan (CAT Scan) when fat (sebaceous material), teeth, or bone are seen within the ovary.

 Torsion may be suspected when a test called Doppler imaging shows decreased or absent blood flow to the ovary.